-His flawless ability to navigate the many dialects of Afghanistan had made him a natural choice for the region, his features almost indistinguishable from a local once a thick beard was developed.
+His flawless ability to navigate the many dialects of Afghanistan had made him a natural choice for the region, his features almost indistinguishable from a local, once a thick beard was developed.
 To pull him out, and compromise his cover, meant that this wasn’t an ordinary operation.

-Shrugging to himself, he slipped into clean civilian clothes that Jess had provided him, a white henley shirt, a thick navy woollen jumper, a grey waterproof jacket and black sturdy jeans to match the combat boots.
+Shrugging to himself, he slipped into clean civilian clothes that Jess had provided him; a white henley shirt, a thick navy woollen jumper, a grey waterproof jacket and black sturdy jeans to match the combat boots.
 Shouldering his bag again, Woods looked at the giant hulking military plane that was to take him to Germany.

-This particular vessel housed a pair of Bradley Fighting Vehicles, IED damage evident on their exterior, no doubt being shipped back for extensive repairs.
+This particular airplane housed a pair of Bradley Fighting Vehicles, IED damage evident on their exterior, no doubt being shipped back State-side for extensive repairs.
 Dozens upon dozens of palleted cargo covered in camouflage netting lined the hull of the Globemaster and an U.S. Air Force loadmaster waved him onboard, handing him a pair of headphones.

-Nodding gratefully, Woods made a motion about eating and the loadmaster nodded and shouted
+Nodding gratefully, Woods made a motion about eating and the loadmaster nodded and shouted:

 Over there!
 Grab yourself some MREs!
 I’ve already placed a hammock for ya by the mess!